PaddlePaddle/docs/doc/fluid/beginners_guide/install/compile/compileMacOSen.md

 In order to better use Docker and avoid problems, we recommend using **the highest version of Docker**.
 For details on **installing and using Docker**, please refer to the [official Docker documentation](https://docs.docker.com/install/).

-> Please note that logging in to docker on MacOS requires logging in with your dockerID, otherwise an Authenticate Failed error will occur.
+> Please note that running Docker on MacOS requires logging in with your dockerID, otherwise an Authenticate Failed error will occur.

 Once you have **properly installed Docker**, you can start **compiling PaddlePaddle with Docker**: